tatarize/balor-meerk40t/README.md

 # Add device.

 In device manager, add a new device.
 Add in a "balor" device.
 You can delete the default M2-Nano device that meerk40t installs as a default.
+If you use the compiled binary in the project this step may not be necessary.

+# GUI

+May of the built in gui call backs work even though many are for plotter based lasers.
+So you can "jog" your laser around which involves moving the red dot rather pointlessly.
+Homing will restore the red dot to the center.
+You can run cut and engrave jobs though these will be run with global settings set in config.
+The galvo light button in the ribbon bar will let you highlight the project in several different ways.
+Stopping a job in process works but currently takes ~2 seconds.
+Pause and resume may partially work.

 # Console Commands